How can I apply to your team?

 Who is responsible for reviewing applications?

 When you first submit an application, it is filed by a member of our Support team.
 From there, your application is reviewed by several people.
 We have Hiring Managers who specialize in reviewing applications, checking account activity, and performing account background checks.
 If a Hiring Manager does not find anything suspicious in the account history and the application looks strong to them, they show it to the leads of the department who review it further.
+If the department leadership team approves of the application, it is brought to the rest of the team for review!
+This is typically more of a review from the rest of the department for which the applicant is looking to join, but anyone on the team can comment on the application.

 Who are the Hiring Managers?